623637719/The-Democratization-of-AI/2.Deep learning/Deeper details/Readme.md

 ## [Bias and Variance](https://github.com/623637719/The-Democratization-of-AI/tree/main/2.Deep%20learning/Deeper%20details/Bias%20and%20Variance)

 Bias and variance are key concepts in understanding model performance.
-Bias refers to errors due to overly simplistic models, while variance refers to errors from models that are too complex.
-Balancing these helps in achieving optimal predictions.
+Bias refers to errors due to overly simplistic models that underfit the training data, while variance refers to errors from models that are too complex resulting to overfitting the training data.

 ## [Early stopping](https://github.com/623637719/The-Democratization-of-AI/tree/main/2.Deep%20learning/Deeper%20details/Early%20stopping)